jakewelliott/passport-pwa/senior-design/opr1/slides.md

 ---

 # PWA Solution
-- NCDPR build a progressive web app to replace the paper passport
+- Build a progressive web app to replace the paper passport
 - Not possible with paper
 	- Dynamic content
 	- Real-time updates